March 21, 2023

 Here’s how it works in other cases:

-If you’re an employer, you have to manage a host of other employee benefits in addition to their pay — like health insurance and retirement contributions.
+As an employer, you have to manage a host of other employee benefits in addition to their pay — like health insurance and retirement contributions.

-Thankfully with Kota, you can automate employee health insurance and retirement benefits.
+Thankfully, with Kota, you can automate employee health insurance and retirement benefits.

 Get started with Kota and help your employees take ownership of their health coverage.